Masetto96/ai-amg/README.md

 ## Future Development (TODOs:)
 ### Emotion Detection
 - Compute neuro metrics corresponding to valence, that is the brain activity asymmetry.
-Needs all the channels that is all the electrodes.
-- Find alternatives to extract valence and arousal from EEG (*for later*)

 ### Music Generation
 - Improve the way clips are created and launched
     - Listen for beats, when approaching the end create a new clip, launch it when a new loop is starting
-- Improve chord progression:
-    - Use suspended chords for neutral valence
 - Refine and improve sonification:
     - Cherry pick best instruments from Ableton

 ### Evaluation
 - Implement evaluation with essentia models

+## Ideas
+- Find alternatives to extract valence and arousal from EEG (*for later*)
+- Use suspended chords for neutral valence